Panasonic Lumix S5 II Review

 The image below is compiled in Photoshop of eleven images captured on the Lumix S5 II using the Lumix S 20-60mm f/3.5-5.6 lens at f/8.

-Again, this works best for static images but as a blessing in disguise a runner entered my frame in the image below (top left) and unintentionally I ended up with this image which I find to be quite cool in comparison to a static frame.
+Again, this works best for static images.
+Still, as a blessing in disguise, a runner entered my frame in the image below (top left), and, unintentionally, ended up with this image, which I find quite cool compared to a static frame.
 Please click to view a larger image.

 A focus stacked image from English Bay in Vancouver aligned and stacked in Photoshop from eleven photos captured with the Panasonic Lumix S5 II